 Background#

 My mom and I have always shared an appreciation for word games like Words with Friends in its heyday, and more recently the New York Times games.
-For Christmas 2023, I wanted to create a daily word game for her.
-The original cloud-hosted version1 went into disrepair, so this post represents both a relaunch of the game and a bit of a retrospective on how it turned out.
+For Christmas 2023, I wanted to create a daily word game for her, and sent her the URL for Blossom.

 The concept for Blossom grew out of my frustrations with NYT’s Letter Boxed.
 I liked their concept, but the options for the next letter to pick are not adjacent to the letter you just picked, which always hurt my brain.
 Unlike with Spelling Bee, I never felt like I could get into a flow with Letter Boxed.

-Game Mechanics#
+Mechanics#

 The Blossom game board is a grid of hexagonal tiles that are newly generated each day.
 Given a starting letter, you tap adjacent tiles to spell words, where the last letter of one word is the start of the next.
 The goal is to fill the entire board.
 Letters can be reused both within the same word and across different words.

 You’re scored by how many words it takes to fill the board, aiming for the lowest score possible.
 The target score is usually only achievable by linking together the words that were used to create the game board.
-I personally find it pretty difficult to see the solution right away, so there are a couple different ways I enjoy playing:

 - Bird’s-eye - look at the entire board first and see if you can spot words further away from the starting tile.
 If you have a good word to aim for, that “shrinks” the search space so you only have to get from the starting letter to that target word.